LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 > "For standard for-loops the loop bound requirement can be satisfied by making sure that the loop's variables are not referenced or modified inside the body of the loop".
 This is to say if you can obtain the exact number of iterations as an integer that isn't changed inside the loop body it is okay.
 If you can find out what the number of iterations is, then you really don't need to set the upper limit you would validate if that number is within limit.
+This would also apply to for-each loops since there is known end.

 Linked List example
 ```